JerryX1110/RPCMVOS/README.md

 Our model achieves **state-of-the-art performance on YouTube-VOS18/19 and DAVIS17-Val/Test** benchmarks.
 Extensive experiments demonstrate that the correction mechanism provides considerable performance gain by fully utilizing reliable guidance.

 ## Requirements
 This docker image may contain some redundent packages.
-I will generate a more light-weight docker image later.
+A more light-weight one will be generated later.

     docker image: xxiaoh/vos:10.1-cudnn7-torch1.4_v3